How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • In some cases, a tetracycline series of drugs is prescribed - Minocycline, Tetracycline.

-Most often in the absence allergic reactions antibiotics from the penicillin series are prescribed, their use causes the least harm to the body.
+Most often in the absence allergic reactions Antibiotics from the penicillin series are prescribed; their use causes the least harm to the body.

 Consequences of injuries and healing time

-Skin plasty methods:
+Skin grafting methods:

 Ointment for the treatment of lacerations

-(drug with powerful regenerative action
+(a drug with a powerful regenerative effect

 )

-• Stellanin - quickly clears the wound
+• Stellanin - quickly cleanses the wound

 • Significantly speeds up healing

-So what if:
+So what to do if:

 a) The laceration was received recently.

-High efficiency the drug was confirmed by leading Russian scientists:
+High efficiency The drug was confirmed by leading Russian scientists:

-"Already in the first day treatment of wounds with Stellanin-PEG ointment, there is a positive trend in the healing process, inflammation decreases ...
+"Already on the first day treatment of wounds with Stellanin-PEG ointment, positive dynamics in the healing process are noted, inflammation decreases...
 Young cells with a high level of metabolic processes".
-From the Report approved by the Director of the Institute of Surgery.
+From the Report approved by the Director of the Institute of Surgery named after.
 A.V.
-Vishnevsky academician of RAM H V.D.
+Vishnevsky academician of the Russian Academy of Sciences N V.D.
 Fedorov.

 Reviews about the treatment of wounds with Stellanin